timescale/docs/timescaledb/quick-start/golang.md

 ### Step 3: Access results returned by the query

 We can access the rows returned by `.Query()` by using the following pattern.
 First we create a struct with fields representing the columns we expect to be returned.

 Then we use the `rows.Next()` function to iterate through the rows returned and fill up `results` our array of structs.
 To do this we use the rows.Scan() function, passing in pointers to the fields to which we want to scan the results.

 In the example below, we print out the results returned from our query, but you might want to use those results for some other purpose.
-Once you’ve acanned through all the rows returned you can then use the results array for your desired purpose.
+Once you've acanned through all the rows returned you can then use the results array for your desired purpose.

 ```go